 Submit the form by the due date, usually 30 to 90 days following your proposed tax notification.
 Respond promptly to any follow-ups, including requests to schedule an in-person consultation – sometimes known as an “open book meeting” – or a home inspection by a city or county assessor.

 7. Attend Your Scheduled Hearing or Appraisal

 Next, attend your scheduled hearing or make yourself available for an in-person appraisal.
-This is only necessary if your appeal isn’t resolved satisfactorily, or the appeals body decides that it needs more information to reach a conclusion.
+This is only necessary if your appeal isn’t resolved satisfactorily or the appeals body decides it needs more information to reach a conclusion.

-Keep in mind that some jurisdictions hold open book meetings before accepting formal appeals, so it’s possible that you’ll have an informal hearing – and possibly resolve your complaint – before you even complete step six.
+Keep in mind that some jurisdictions hold “open book” meetings before accepting formal appeals, so it’s possible you’ll have an informal hearing – and possibly resolve your complaint – before you even complete step six.